 Additionally, the navigation page allows you to select the time range that data should be displayed for: the past 2 hours, the past day, the past week, and the past month.

 The view summary provides context about the VPN statistics being viewed.

 The top of the view summary panel displays which pair of MXs VPN peers data is being viewed for.
 The first MX listed represents the site reporting the data in the statistics panel.
 The second indicates the MX VPN peer this statistics are relative to.

-In this example, VPN performance statistics are being gathered by the MX appliance in the Branch - Sydney dashboard network.
-Statistics are displayed for all VPN connections from the Branch - Sydney appliance to the Branch - London appliance.
+In this example, VPN performance statistics are being gathered by the MX appliance in the San Francisco dashboard network.
+Statistics are displayed for all VPN connections from the San Francisco appliance to the Sydney appliance.

-The amount of loss, latency, and jitter observed by an appliance will likely vary based on the geographical location and quality of WAN connection of it's VPN peer.
-In the case of the Branch - Sydney appliance, the VPN performance statistics would likely be different between a site-to-site VPN peer local to Australia, an appliance deployed in London, and another deployed in the United States.
+The amount of loss, latency, and jitter observed by an appliance will likely vary based on the geographical location and quality of WAN connection of its VPN peer.
+In the case of the San Francisco appliance, the VPN performance statistics would likely be different between a site-to-site VPN peer local to San Francisco, an appliance deployed in Sydney, and another deployed elsewhere.
 Subsequently, statistics are available per VPN peer pairing.

 The view summary also lists any custom performance classes that have been defined in the Security Appliance > Configuration > Traffic Shaping page.

 Hovering over a particular custom performance class will provide color highlighting over the graphs to provide an at-a-glance indication of how the VPN tunnels performed in relation to the performance classes defined on the MX.